shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “You said we’re building a lookout post.
 Is there a schematic?”

 “I thought you might like to see one.”
-Uncle Onrent produced another large piece of paper.
+Uncle Orent produced another large piece of paper.
 “This is the standard one we’re building all along the river.”

 “But you don’t have to use this for yours.”
 Mother added.

 Ersatzica poured over it.
 “What’s the scale on this?”

 “Oh, I don’t have it on there?”
-Uncle Onrent wrote it in a corner.
+Uncle Orent wrote it in a corner.
 “Just made this up last night.
 Hopefully it’s a good design.”

 The design was obviously copied from the schematics for an outhouse, but the door was removed, rectangular slit windows were added, and it was topped with a candle holder.